Saint Patrick’s Day: Origin, Traditions, and Facts

 Leprechaun

-Irish and Celtic folklore and faerie beliefs have inspired this day’s symbolism of the leprechaun.
+Irish and Celtic folklore and faerie beliefs have inspired the leprechaun’s symbolism today.
 In Irish folklore, leprechauns were once considered solitary, diminutive, mischievous, and generally cranky faeries.
-They had the power to grant three wishes to the person that captured them.
+They had the power to grant three wishes to the person who captured them.

-Initially, leprechauns did not have anything to do with Saint Patrick’s Day.
-But they started to be fixtures since they were featured in the Disney film Darby O’Gill & the Little People.
+Initially, leprechauns had nothing to do with Saint Patrick’s Day.
+But they started to be fixtures after being featured in the Disney film Darby O’Gill & the Little People.

 The snake